Decawave/uwb-apps/README.md

 ## Project Status
 This project is destined to be up-streamed into the mynewt repo Q1 2018:

-* Single-Sides Two-Way-Ranging and Symetric Double-Sided Two-Way-Ranging
+* Single-Sides Two-Way-Ranging and Double-Sided Two-Way-Ranging
 *   twr_tag:
 *   twr_node:
 *   twr_node_json: